 Introduction to Richland Agriculture, Industry, and Economy

-The city of Richland Washington is a part of the Tri Cities area in southeastern Washington.
+The city of Richland Washington is a part of the Tri-Cities area in southeastern Washington.
 Richland is situated near the confluence of the Columbia and Yakima rivers.
 Falling within Benton County, the city is home to an estimated 43,500 people.
-Neighboring cities completing the Tri Cities group are Pasco and Kennewick and occasionally, West Richland is also counted among the Tri Cities area.
-Richland was originally a quiet and unremarkable agricultural community, until the United States Army erected a massive base in the region.
+Neighboring cities completing the Tri-Cities group are Pasco and Kennewick and occasionally, West Richland is also counted among the Tri-Cities area.
+Richland was originally a quiet and unremarkable agricultural community until the United States Army erected a massive base in the region.
 The base was established during the Second World War and covered an area roughly half the size of Rhode Island.
 It was built along the nearby Columbia River and used to house the workers on the Manhattan Project.
 The site where the work on the project was completed later became the Hanford Nuclear Reservation.
-This massive endeavor was responsible for a huge economy boom in the population of the previously tiny town: from 300 in the middle of the year 1943 to over 25,000 by the end of the Second World War.
-Of course, at that stage it wasn’t a city in the conventional sense, but more a tightly controlled and secretive military compound.
-As a result of all the economy, activity, and influx of personnel, the Richland Wa Real Estate population climbed sharply from 1,500 to over 51,000 residents during the war years.
+This massive endeavor was responsible for a huge economic boom in the population of the previously tiny town: from 300 in the middle of the year 1943 to over 25,000 by the end of the Second World War.
+Of course, at that stage, it wasn’t a city in the conventional sense, but more a tightly controlled and secretive military compound.
+As a result of the economy, activity, and influx of personnel, the Richland WA Real Estate population climbed sharply from 1,500 to over 51,000 residents during the war years.

 Richland Economy after the War